protomaps/PMTiles/spec/v3/spec.md

 #### Min Zoom (MinZ)

-The Min Zoom is a 1-byte field specifying minimum zoom (LOD) of the tiles.
+The Min Zoom is a 1-byte field specifying the minimum zoom (LOD) of the tiles.

 This field is encoded as an 8-bit unsigned integer.

 #### Max Zoom (MaxZ)

-The Max Zoom is a 1-byte field specifying maximum zoom (LOD) of the tiles.
+The Max Zoom is a 1-byte field specifying the maximum zoom (LOD) of the tiles.

 This field is encoded as an 8-bit unsigned integer.

 #### Min Position

-The Min Position is a 8-byte field including the minimum latitude and minimum longitude of the bounds.
+The Min Position is an 8-byte field that includes the minimum latitude and minimum longitude of the bounds.

 The encoding of this field is described in [chapter 3.4](#34-position).

 #### Max Position

-The Max Position is a 8-byte field including the maximum latitude and maximum longitude of the bounds.
+The Max Position is an 8-byte field including the maximum latitude and maximum longitude of the bounds.

 The encoding of this field is described in [chapter 3.4](#34-position).

 #### Center Zoom (CZ)

-The Center Zoom is a 1-byte field specifying center zoom (LOD) of the tiles.
-A reader may use this as the initial zoom, when displaying tiles from the PMTiles archive.
+The Center Zoom is a 1-byte field specifying the center zoom (LOD) of the tiles.
+A reader may use this as the initial zoom when displaying tiles from the PMTiles archive.

 This field is encoded as an 8-bit unsigned integer.

 #### Center Position

-The Center Position is a 8-byte field including the latitude and longitude of the center position.
-A reader may use this as the initial center position, when displaying tiles from the PMTiles archive.
+The Center Position is an 8-byte field that includes the latitude and longitude of the center position.
+A reader may use this as the initial center position when displaying tiles from the PMTiles archive.

 The encoding of this field is described in [chapter 3.4](#34-position).

 ### 3.3 Compression

-Compression is a enum with the following values:
+Compression is an enum with the following values:

 | Value  | Meaning |
 | :----- | :------ |